Nine states don't charge income tax: Alaska, Florida, Nevada, New Hampshire, South Dakota, Tennessee, Texas, Washington, and Wyoming.

 You’ll pay more at the pump

-Another place states without an income tax will make up the difference is at the pump.
-You’ll see a high gasoline tax in some of these states, including Washington state, which is 49.4 cents per gallon.
+States without an income tax will also make up the difference at the pump.
+Some of these states have a high gasoline tax, including Washington state, which is 49.4 cents per gallon.

-That’s the third highest in the country and affects everyone's ability to save money on their car, no matter their income.
+That’s the fifth highest in the country and affects everyone's ability to save money on their car, no matter their income.
 It’s a lot of money if you do a lot of driving.

 Property taxes are higher